wenyuh/semi-supervised-bayesian-classifier/README.md

 ## Algorithm pseudo-code

 Here is the pseudo code of the algorithm used.
 For more details, check the section by  Nigam et al., Semi-supervised text classification using EM, available in the book 'Semi-supervised learning'.
+The idea behind it is quite simple.

+* Train a Naive Bayes classifier on the labelled part of the dataset.

+* Use the learnt weights to make predictions on the unlabelled part of the data set.

+* The predictions can be transformed into labels and be used to train a new classifier using the previously unlabelled part of the data set with the 'synthetic labels'

+* repeat the procedure untill the value of the model total likelihood does not decrease anymore (likelihood is computed using the full dataset).

 ![alt text](bayes_pseudo.PNG)

+## Training

+cd to the project directory and execute

+`python train.py`